Steve Davis – Trombone/Piano

 Steve Davis a Memphis native, has been ministering in instrumental music for over 30 years starting with the Bellevue Sanctuary Orchestra in 1984.
 His main instrument of expertise is the trombone.
 He received both his Bachelor and Master of Music Education degrees from the University of Memphis in 1990 and 1996 respectively.
 Steve started teaching private lessons in brass and piano through Bellevue’s Performing Arts Center in 1986.

-Julian Henderson – Percussion
+Julian Henderson – Percussion/Music Production

 Leigh Neria – Clarinet/Saxophone

-Leigh Neria was born and raised in Birmingham, Alabama, Leigh moved to Memphis upon completion of a B.S.
+Leigh Neria was born and raised in Birmingham, Alabama, and moved to Memphis upon completion of a B.S.
 Education in Instrumental Music from the University of Alabama, Tuscaloosa.
 She studied clarinet under Dr. Scott Bridges, performed in the Alabama Wind Ensemble under the direction of the late Dr. Gerald Welker and Kenneth Ozzello, and was a member of the Million Dollar Band.
 Mr. Holcomb recruited her to Memphis, and she began teaching music/band in Memphis City Schools in August of 2000.

 Mollie Tatum – Flute